ibm-satellite/academy-labs/handbook.md

 This is an instructor led lab activity where you will see how to use observability

-### Create a student VSI in Instructor's account to work with Satellite enabled services such as ICD, CoS, ES and KP
+### Prep for Day4: Verify access to student VSI in Instructor's account to work with Satellite enabled services such as ICD, CoS, ES and KP.

 TBD